Jun

 From 2021 to 2023, KICA improved all roads rated as poor or fair and now conducts regular evaluations to maintain the standard.
 In 2023, roads that had slipped to a “poor” ranking were repaved.
 In 2024 and 2025, the board has allocated $2 million to uphold the association’s road maintenance standard and address the most recent round of “fair” roads.

 KICA recently finalized a contract with Banks Construction for the milling and replacement of 15 “fair” roadways.
 Per KICA’s Financial Controls Manual, this contract received approval by KICA’s board of directors before it was signed.
-The 2024 project will be completed in the fall months, before Thanksgiving.
+The 2024 project is anticipated to begin in late September and will be completed before Thanksgiving.
 Details will be provided to members living in the project areas closer to the start date.

 2024 Project List